Mitchell Deon Owens

 Details of Disappearance

-Ora only caught a glimpse of her son's abductor.
 She believes her attacker may have been a man she'd met the previous night at the Enlisted Men's Club at Moffett Field Naval Air Station in Mountain View, California.
-He offered to buy her a drink, but she declined and walked away.
+He offered to buy Ora a drink, but she declined and walked away.
 She thinks the man followed her home and then drove away when she reached her door.
+The man has never been identified.
+He is described as 6'0 tall with brown hair, blue eyes, a mustache and tattoos on his arms.
+He was approximately 25 years old in 1983.

 Another possible suspect is a man who knocked on Ora's door just a few hours before the break-in.
 He identified himself as a police officer and was in uniform, and asked about a report she'd made about a stolen purse the month before.
 The Menlo Park Police Department has no record of any of their officers stopping by the Owens home on that date.